bniharika1311/CODSOFT/README.md

 In summary, the code provides a simple contact book interface where users can interactively add, delete, and edit contacts.
 The GUI elements include entry widgets, buttons, and a Listbox for displaying the contacts.
 The use of a separate window for editing contacts enhances the user experience.

+CALCULATOR:

+This Python code creates a simple calculator GUI using the tkinter library.
+The calculator supports basic arithmetic operations and provides a graphical user interface for users to input expressions and obtain results.
+Here's a detailed breakdown of the code:

+Function Definitions:

+button_click(value): Appends the clicked button's value to the current entry in the display. clear_display(): Clears the entire display. calculate(): Attempts to evaluate the expression in the display using eval and displays the result.
+If an error occurs during evaluation, it displays "Error."
+Create the Main Window:

+tk.Tk() creates the main window for the calculator with the title "Simple Calculator."
+Entry Widget for Display:

+Creates an entry widget to display the input and output.
+This widget spans multiple columns and has a specified width and border.
+Define Buttons:

+Buttons are organized in a 4x4 grid, where each button corresponds to a digit, arithmetic operator, or a special function.
+The button layout is defined in the buttons list.
+Loop to Create Buttons:

+Nested loops are used to iterate over the buttons list and create buttons for each digit and operator.
+For each button, a tk.Button is created with a specific text label, size (padx and pady), and associated command.
+Special handling is provided for the 'C' (clear) and '=' (calculate) buttons, which have unique functions.
+Grid Placement of Buttons:

+Buttons are placed in the grid using the grid method, specifying the row and column positions.
+Padding is added for visual spacing.
+Run the Application:

+root.mainloop() starts the main event loop, allowing the application to respond to user interactions and updating the display accordingly.
+In summary, this code creates a basic calculator application with a clear and user-friendly GUI.
+Users can input arithmetic expressions using the provided buttons, and the calculator will display the result or an error message if the expression is invalid.

+CALCULATORCA